 - 2048 is an addicting game that allows you to use your arrow keys to move tiles around in a grid.
 The idea is to merge tiles until they equal 2048.
 Fun fact, one of the first Python scripts I wrote was a way to automatically play this game for me!

 Recommended: Coding Programs for Kids & Teens

-Game engines are software that allow you to create extra components for games such as sound, animations, graphics, and physics.
-There are a multitude of options when looking for a game engine or rendering library for your game that can be used for your specific needs.
+Game engines are software that allows you to create extra components for games such as sound, animations, graphics, and physics.
+There is a multitude of options when looking for a game engine or rendering library for your game that can be used for your specific needs.
 Here are some popular examples to choose from.

 PixiJS is an open-sourced engine that prides itself on speed and beautiful API.
 The 2D renderer also has cross-platform support so you can make your game for multiple applications.
 Being open-source also allows a highly supportive community to take part in providing consistent improvements to the engine.

 BabylonJS is a rendering library that has very powerful tools that allow you to create anything from simple animations to 3D games.
 Like PixiJS, BabylonJS is also open-sourced and has a large community of developers to help it grow.

 Phaser offers support for desktop and mobile HTML5 games.
 Its focus is on 2D game development that can be compiled to multiple platforms.
 A benefit of using Phaser is the ability to use additional plugins as needed.
 This allows you to keep your tools small in size so you don’t have too many unnecessary components.